 Tails Don’t Lie

-I live with my dog, Yogi, who made us name him after his demeanor.
-So, I know who’s better at living, man or beast, because he’s killing it.
+We live with our dog, Yogi, who made us name him after his demeanor.
+So, when I say I know who’s better at living, man or beast, I know what I’m talking about.
+It has to be the beast, because Yogi seems to be absolutely killing it.
+He doesn’t keep promises because he can’t speak, but he sure does live more consistently with who he is.

-Seriously, let’s get real for a second: humans are a glorious, chaotic mess.
-We’ve built civilizations, composed symphonies, and even figured out how to leave footprints on the moon.
+Seriously, let’s get real for a second.
+We humans are a glorious, chaotic mess.
+We’ve built civilizations, composed symphonies, and even found a way to figure out what’s on the moon and Mars.
 But when it comes to something as simple as keeping a promise?
-I’d wager my morning coffee that your average house cat or golden retriever has us beat.
-No, this isn’t peer-reviewed science, but at this point, I’m ready to trust my gut – and maybe my dog’s wagging tail – on this one. 😂
+We’re biting the dust.
+I swear on my dog’s wagging tail on this one. 😂

 1. Humans: The Overthinkers of the Animal Kingdom